-- All motorcycles must have a muffler and be within the maximum allowable sound limit of 115 dbA. - 2.
+- All motorcycles must have a muffler and must not exceed the maximum allowable sound limit of 115 dbA. - 2.
 Sound limit of 115 dbA will be determined at 20 inches from, 45 degrees behind, and at the same height as the rear most exhaust outlet at 1/2 the manufacturer's recommended maximum engine speed (redline).
 If no redline is published for the particular motorcycle, then an engine speed equal to 60% of the engine speed at which maximum horsepower is developed shall be used.
 If neither redline nor maximum horsepower engine speed is available, then test speed N shall be calculated from the following formula:

-N = 306,000 (Stroke in MM) (or)

-N = 12,000 (Stroke in inches)
+N = 306,000 (Stroke in MM) (or) N = 12.000 (Stroke in inches)

-3. At all WMRRA events, motorcycles must meet 105 dbA at 50 feet.
-That measurement will be taken while the machine in moving on the racing surface.
+At all WMRRA events, motorcycles shall not exceed 105 dbA at 50 feet.
+This measurement will be taken while the machine is moving on the racing surface.
 Violators are subject to being black-flagged from their event.